Back To Top

 Non-stick pans will last longer if they’re washed gently by hand, rather than by dishwasher.
 While some of the best non-stick frying pans are dishwasher safe, they will deteriorate after a certain if continuously washed that way, due to the high temperatures involved.

 Similarly, continuously cooking with high temperatures can cause damage to the non-stick coating, so stick to cooking at medium-low heat.
+We have compiled a full guide on how to clean and care for every type of cookware, if you need more guidance.

-With proper care and maintenance, you should feel like you've had your money's worth from your non-stick pan.
+With proper care and maintenance, you should feel like you've had your money's worth from your non-stick frying pan.
 Plus, most brands offer some sort of warranty should your cookware not perform as expected.

-Professional chefs (myself included) use a range of different frying pans for various cooking styles and dishes.
+Professionally trained chefs (myself included) use a range of different frying pans for various cooking styles and dishes.

 It varies from chef to chef, but personally, I use a Made In stainless steel pan for most of my cookery – which is similar to what most restaurant chefs will use.